prestsoftware/prest/docs/src/index.rst

   Select "Open anyway" if prompted.
 If the "Open anyway" button is not available, close the dialog window and double-click the :code:`.command` file again.

-* Prest VERSION for Linux — Follow these `instructions <https://github.com/prestsoftware/prest?tab=readme-ov-file#building-and-running-prest>`_ to build Prest from source code & run it on any Linux distro.
+* Prest VERSION for GNU/Linux — Follow these `instructions <https://github.com/prestsoftware/prest?tab=readme-ov-file#building-and-running-prest>`_ to build Prest from source code & run it on any GNU/Linux distro.

 * The `Prest source code <https://github.com/prestsoftware/prest>`_, written in `Rust <https://www.rust-lang.org/>`_ (core) and `Python